Welcome! We're glad you're here.

 - The ATA offers the opportunity for professional development and the opportunity for interaction of tax academics, practitioners, and professional organizations.

-To ATA Members and Visitors,
+Dear ATA Members and Colleagues,

 From Analytics to Auditing, or Corporate Tax to Tax Law, there are great career opportunities awaiting you in Tax related fields.